dragonflydb/documentation/docs/command-reference/sorted-sets/bzpopmax.md

 ### What happens if the timeout is set to zero?

-If the timeout is set to `0`, the command will not block.
-Instead, it will return immediately with either a popped element or `nil` if the sorted sets are empty.
+If the timeout is set to `0`, the connection will block indefinitely until a new element can be popped from the sorted set(s).

 ### Can I block on multiple sorted sets?

-Yes, `BZPOPMAX` accepts multiple sorted set keys and will pop from the first non-empty sorted set, going through the list of keys from left to right.
+Yes, `BZPOPMAX` accepts multiple sorted set keys and will pop from the first non-empty sorted set, going through the list of keys from left to right, in the order they are provided.

 ### What is the typical use case for `BZPOPMAX`?